-The Detian Waterfall (德天瀑布 [Détiān Pùbù]; Virtuous Heaven Waterfall) is said to be Asia's largest transnational waterfall because it is shared by both China and Vietnam.
-Surrounded by picturesque karst peaks (more famously present in places like Guilin in China, Phang-nga Bay in Thailand, and Halong Bay in Vietnam), this is definitely one of the more scenic waterfalls we've seen let alone one of the most scenic waterfalls in the country.
+The Detian Waterfall (德天瀑布 [Détiān Pùbù]; Virtuous Heaven Waterfall) was said to be Asia's largest transnational waterfall because it was shared by both China and Vietnam.
+Surrounded by picturesque karst peaks (more famously present in places like Guilin in China, Phang-nga Bay in Thailand, and Halong Bay in Vietnam), this was definitely one of the more scenic waterfalls we had seen let alone one of the most scenic waterfalls in the country.
 In addition, the falls was conducive to taking those silky long exposure photos so it was also very photogenic to boot!

-The falls consists of two parts.
-There's the main waterfall (named Detian Waterfall) on the Chinese side of the Guichun River, and then there's the Ban Gioc Waterfall (Banyue Waterfall [half-way across?] in Chinese) on the Vietnamese side of the river.
-We had no trouble seeing both falls from the Chinese side, but I'm not sure about actually getting up to the Ban Gioc Waterfall since we didn't actually take a boat across the river (plus I'm not sure if there were border implications in doing that).
+The falls consisted of two parts.
+There was the main waterfall (named Detian Waterfall) on the Chinese side of the Guichun River, and then there was the Ban Gioc Waterfall (Banyue Waterfall [meaning half-way across?] in Chinese) on the Vietnamese side of the river.
+Julie and I had no trouble seeing both falls from the Chinese side, but we were not sure about actually getting up to the Ban Gioc Waterfall since we didn't actually take a boat across the river (plus I'm not sure if there would be border implications in doing that).

-As for statistics, the overall cumulative drop over the three tiers of the falls is said to be 60m (which might seem a bit generous).
-The main falls on the Chinese side is said to be 120m wide.
+As for statistics, the cumulative drop over the three tiers of the falls was said to be 60m (which might seem a bit generous).
+The main falls on the Chinese side was said to be 120m wide.
 However, if you include the Vietnamese side with the Chinese side as one giant entity, then it was said to have 200m in overall width.
-So if you believe these numbers, then it was said to be the largest transnational waterfall in Asia, but it's certainly not the 2nd largest transnational waterfall in the world as we've seen was falsely proclaimed in the literature (Iguazu Falls, Victoria Falls, and Niagara Falls are all transnational waterfalls that surpass Detian Waterfall in size).
+So if you believe these numbers, then it was said to be the largest transnational waterfall in Asia, but it was certainly not the 2nd largest transnational waterfall in the world as Julie and I had seen was falsely proclaimed in the literature (Iguazu Falls, Victoria Falls, and Niagara Falls were all transnational waterfalls that surpassed Detian Waterfall in size).

 If there was one complaint I had about our visit, it would be that we happened to show up when Detian Waterfall was at its lowest flow of the year (late April).
 It was almost analogous to saying we were visiting Yosemite Falls in late August when it was either dry or barely trickling.

-Still, this waterfall was still flowing fairly well, which was definitely saying something about its permanence as well as how much better it would have been in late Summer through Autumn when the falls would be its magnificent earth shattering self.
+That said, this waterfall was still flowing fairly well, which strongly suggested that it was a permanent year-round waterfall though I can envision how much better it would have been in late Summer through Autumn when the falls would be its magnificent earth shattering self.
 Plus, the relative (and I do mean relative since we're talking about China) quiet of this place deep in a humid rainforest flanked by terraces, old fashioned rafts, and jaw-dropping gorges made this a very pleasant getaway from the chaos of the country's cities (where the crush of over a billion people can be a bit overwhelming).

 From some of the signage and relics at the Detian Waterfall, it seemed apparent to us that this place had been the site of many conflicts with the Vietnamese.
-I believe it was said that there was a canon perched atop one of the cliffs overlooking the area.
-Moreover, we were able to walk along a path that followed the Guichun River upstream to the 53rd boundary tablet marking the border between the countries.
-But contrasting those relics, we also saw a small shrine along the walk as well as some outdoor stalls where both Chinese and Vietnamese traders routinely hawk their wares (and both languages can be heard here).
-But we didn't feel comfortable straying too far into the other side of the border for we heard that border patrols were quite strict about entering the country illegally.
+I believe it was said that there was a cannon perched atop one of the cliffs overlooking the area.
+During our visit, that trading market at the 53rd border tablet certainly was a stark contrast to the more turbulent history of the area.
+In any case, we didn't feel comfortable straying too far into the other side of the border for we heard that border patrols were quite strict about entering either country illegally.

-Perhaps one day we will return to this waterfall in a more reasonable time of year where we can see the falls in its "normal" flow.
-But for now, check out the photos here and take comfort in the fact that you're likely to have better photos when you show up to this wonder.
+Anyways, perhaps one day we will return to this waterfall in a more reasonable time of year where we can see the falls in its "normal" flow.
+But for now, check out the photos here and take comfort in the fact that you're likely to have better photos than we did of this wonder.